 If you’re looking for information about brain tumours in people of all ages, please see our general brain tumours section.
 We also have information about brain tumours in children.

-There’s only a fixed amount of space in the skull for the brain.
-So as a tumour grows, there’s a rise in pressure in or around the brain (raised intracranial pressure) causing symptoms such as:
+- It can also cause ‘raised intracranial pressure’.
+There’s only a certain amount of space in the skull for the brain.
+As a tumour grows, there can be a rise in pressure in or around the brain.

 I couldn't see properly it seemed as if I looked at a certain thing in the sky for instance like a bird, if I looked at it sort of sideways on I could make it disappear.

 This is the experience of someone who was diagnosed with a brain tumour when he was 17.